-I became interested in herbs almost 12 years ago when a friend suggested I use garlic capsules to treat one of my children’s minor illness.
+I became interested in herbs almost 15 years ago when a friend suggested I use garlic capsules to treat one of my children’s minor illnesses.
 After experiencing positive results, I was drawn to the wonder of herbs.
 I began to study and research and be continually amazed at how awe-inspiring the plant world truly is.

 Over the years, I have continued to study and learn more about herbs and their uses (see below for my herbal education).
 Learning herbal medicine is both an art and a science.
 It can be tempting to read the herbals and the data, plug in the patient information, and pick out the remedy.
 Thankfully, herbalism is so much more than that.

 Yes, the scientific side can be validating to those that feel they need validation.
 We can marvel at how perfectly the Lord orchestrated each detail in the plant to perfectly align with the needs of mankind.